Last updated on .

 World’s largest camera

-One of the final sections contains movie memorabilia as well as photography equipment and handheld camcorders.
-The tour ends with a 20-minute film presentation of clips from some silent films and animated films followed by a thorough explanation on how sound is connected to film strips.
-Before leaving, guests are given a small section of filmstrip.
+One of the final sections contains movie memorabilia, photography equipment, and handheld camcorders.
+The tour ends with a 20-minute film presentation of clips from silent films and animated films, followed by a detailed explanation of how sound is connected to film strips.
+Before leaving, guests are given a small section of filmstrip as a souvenir.

 Boxes full of movie memorabilia at Caliwood